Academic WarningPage address: https://www.mnsu.edu/newstudent/advising/warningfaq.html

 - While on probation, students must continue to demonstrate progress as defined above until they achieve overall University standards. z

-- Registration holds are placed on students who are on academic warning or probation.
+- Registration holds are placed on students on academic warning or probation.
 Students are required to participate in advising processes with the college of a student’s major or New Student & Family Programs (if a student is undecided), prior to registration for the following term.
 Information about this requirement will be sent to student's MavMail accounts early during the warning or probationary term.

 - Students who receive academic warnings will likely receive a financial aid warning.
 Financial aid can be impacted during any future terms when University requirements are not met.
 Information will be sent to students' MavMail accounts regarding financial aid as well.